 - If there is a professor who is doing work you are interested in go speak with them.
 Ask for an informational meeting, express your interest in their research, you never know what might happen!
-The worst that could happen is that they are too busy to meet.
-More often than not, however, professors are over the moon to meet with curious and interested students.
+More often than not, professors are over the moon to meet with curious and interested students.
 So do not be afraid to search out opportunity.

 Look into earning academic credit

-- You can earn academic credit for your research by enrolling in Student Research Programs (SRP) ( STEM and Humanities, Arts, Social Sciences ) course.
-There are two options SRP 99 and SRP 199 , see an Undergraduate Research Center Advisor or a departmental advisor to find out which is the best fit for you.
+- You can earn academic credit for your research by enrolling in Student Research Programs (SRP) courses.
+There are two options SRP 99 and SRP 199, see an Undergraduate Research Center Advisor or a departmental advisor to find out which is the best fit for you.

 Apply to programs and grants

 - Apply to programs and grants to get you started in research (STEM, Humanities, Arts, Social Sciences).

 - Apply to participate in the UCLA Undergraduate Research Week (happens every Spring quarter) to showcase your work!

 - If you are interested in doing research over the summer, apply to summer programs for undergraduate research for funding.